troynj/blogSpot/README.md

 # General Info

-- This is a complete backend application for an eCommerce website
+- This is a complete backend application for a blog website

 # Technologies

-- This website was created with HTML, CSS, Javascript, Node JS, and Express on Microsoft Visual Studio Code.
+- This website was created with HTML, CSS, Javascript, Node JS, and Express on Microsoft Visual Studio Code. bcrypt dotenv express nodemon sequelize
 # Installation

 - Go to https://github.com/tnj415/blogSpot and copy the repository on Github by clicking the green code button.